-Dose for children from 10- 16 years – 10 ml mixed with a teaspoon of honey, once or two times a day, 10 minutes before food.
+The dose for children from 10- 16 years – 10 ml mixed with a teaspoon of honey, once or two times a day, 10 minutes before food.

 Once prepared, how long can it be stored?

-It can be stored up to 10 hours.
+It can be stored for up to 10 hours.
 If you prepare it at around 10 am, you can preserve it up to 8 pm.